murphyk/iclr25/_posts/2025-04-28-distill-example.md

 <p align="center"><i>"Does this diffusion technique also work with flow matching?"</i></p>

 What exactly are the differences between these two approaches?
 As we will see, diffusion modelling and Gaussian flow matching are nearly the same.
 So the answer to this question is "yes", unless the matching is not to a Gaussian.

+To give an example, you may assume that flow matching sampling has to be deterministic.
+However, you have trained a general denoiser: stochastic or deterministic sampling, it's up to you!

 In this blog post, we take the most commonly<d-footnote>We focus on Gaussian flow matching with the optimal transport flow path.</d-footnote> used flow matching case <d-cite key="lipman2022flow"></d-cite>, also very related to <d-cite key="liu2022flow"></d-cite> and <d-cite key="albergo2023stochastic"></d-cite>.
 Our purpose is not to downweigh the importance of either framework.
 In fact, it is interesting to see that two frameworks derived from distinct theoretical perspectives lead to the same algorithm in practice.
 The goal of this post is to make the practitioner feel comfortable to use the two frameworks interchangeably, understand the actual degrees of freedom we have when tuning the algorithm (no matter how we name it), and what design choices do not matter.